fredgibbs/fredgibbs.github.io/courses/food-system-literacy/schedule.md

 ## Local Food

 ### Nov 21
-* Branden Born and Mark Purcell, “Avoiding the Local Trap,” 195–207.
+* Born and Purcell, “Avoiding the Local Trap,” 195–207.
 * C. Clare Hinrichs, “The Practice and Politics of Food System Localization,” 33–45.

 ### Nov 23